 passwords and improve security.
 The plugin exposes a set of system

-variables that enable you to define password policy.
+variables that enable you to define a password policy.

-In statements that assign a password supplied as a cleartext value, the plugin checks the password against the current password policy and rejects the password if it is weak (the statement returns an
+In statements that assign a password supplied as a cleartext value, the plugin checks the password against the current password policy and rejects it if it is weak.
+This affects the

-SET PASSWORDstatements, and passwords given as arguments to the
+SET PASSWORDstatements.
+Passwords given as arguments to the

 VALIDATE_PASSWORD_STRENGTH()SQL function assesses the strength of potential passwords.
 The function takes a password argument and returns an integer from 0 (weak) to 100 (strong).